 “We wanted someone that we actually knew, who has a little bit more invested than an outside person that we don’t have any ties to,” Kristin said.

-“It was really easy.
-Nicole made the transition very easy,” Kristin said of Nicole’s work in the design phase of the project.
 With the materials selected and the drawings finalized, it was time to begin construction.
 Kristin and Joe were impressed with how quickly and cleanly this phase went.

 “Everyone that came in was very respectful, very neat, and that was a big part for me because I didn’t want dust going through the rest of my house,” Kristin said.